uhh-lt/context-eval/README.md

     python twsi_evaluation.py word_sense_inventory.csv predictions.csv
     ```

-    For evaluation, you need to provide the path to the TWSI2.0 dataset, if it is not in the same directory as the script.
+    For evaluation, you need to provide the path to the TWSI 2.0 dataset, if it is not in the same directory as the script.
     You can set it using the '-t' parameter:

     ```